paulxu1234/ameba_docs/source/application_note/flash_memory_layout.rst

    :align: center

-3. Re\-build the project to generate the Bootloader.
+3. Re-build the project to generate the Bootloader.

 4. Modify the end address of km4_boot_all.bin if Bootloader is too large, and download the new Bootloader.